 How to Sort by Numbers in Excel?

 In this article, I will take you through the method of sorting numbers in excel.
-Believe me, not many people do not know about this cool technique.
-Then why are you waiting go ahead one step more than your other counterparts?
+Believe me.
+Not many people do not know about this cool technique.
+Then why are you waiting to go ahead one step more than your other counterparts?

-In excel, SORT option can be found under the Data tab.
-While sorting we may need to sort on a column in one scenario and in some cases we may require to sort multiple columns at a time.
+In excel, the SORT option can be found under the Data tab.
+While sorting, we may need to sort on a column in one scenario, and in some cases, we may require to sort multiple columns at a time.